reactabular/reactabular/docs/column-definition/header.md

 ## **`header.label = <string>`**

-`label` is the most essential as it describes the value displayer to the user.
+`label` is the most essential as it describes the value displayed to the user.
 This should be a string.
 For example search options are populated based on this.

 **Example:**